microsoft/playwright/docs/api.md

   - `force` <[boolean]> Whether to bypass the [actionability](./actionability.md) checks.
 Defaults to `false`.
   - `noWaitAfter` <[boolean]> Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as navigating to inaccessible pages.
 Defaults to `false`.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-- returns: <[Promise]> Promise which resolves when the element is successfully double clicked.
-Promise gets rejected if the element is detached from DOM.
+- returns: <[Promise]> Promise that resolves when the element is successfully double clicked.

+This method double clicks the element by performing the following steps:
+1. Wait for [actionability](./actionability.md) checks on the element, unless `force` option is set.
-This method waits for [actionability](./actionability.md) checks, then scrolls the element into view if needed and uses [page.mouse](#pagemouse) to double click in the center of the element.
+1. Scroll the element into view if needed.
+1. Use [page.mouse](#pagemouse) to double click in the center of the element, or the specified `position`.

-If the element is detached from DOM, the method throws an error.

-Bear in mind that if the first click of the `dblclick()` triggers a navigation event, there will be an exception.
+1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
+Note that if the first click of the `dblclick()` triggers a navigation event, this method will reject.

+If the element is detached from the DOM at any moment during the action, this method rejects.

+When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
+Passing zero timeout disables this.

 > **NOTE** `elementHandle.dblclick()` dispatches two `click` events and a single `dblclick` event.